PKBO/vasttools/README.md

 Output
 The script prints clear tables and summaries directly to the terminal.

-Fast Reboot with PCIe/GPU Reinitialization (kexec.sh)
+Fast Reboot with GPU Reinitialization (kexec.sh)
-This repository also includes a tool for ultra-fast reboot of the server using kexec, ideal for cases where a GPU has fallen off the PCIe bus (e.g., nvidia-smi no longer sees it), without requiring a full POST/BIOS reboot.
+This repository also includes a script for fast system reboot using kexec, which reinitializes PCIe devices (e.g. NVIDIA GPUs) without a full BIOS/POST cycle.
+This is useful on GPU servers where a card has "fallen off the bus" and needs to be rediscovered by the system.

 What the script does
 After running, the script: